Published on January 2, 2023

-Regardless of where you want to keep your nutrient levels, it is important to measure to know where you are.
+Regardless of where you want to keep your nutrient levels, and those of other health markers, it is essential that you measure to know where you are now.
 We have seen with several nutrients that there is a wide range of variability in how a person responds to supplementation (or sun exposure in the case of vitamin D).
 What works for one person may not work well for another.
 The only way to know where you stand is to measure.

-We now have several testing options to help our participants measure their nutrient levels.
-All test packages include vitamin D and you may choose to add any of the additional tests at any time:
+We now have several testing options; all test kits include vitamin D and you may choose to add any of the additional tests using our custom kit builder.

 Vitamin D – This hormone is essential for the proper functioning of several systems within our body, including how our cells read and express our DNA.
 The most accurate measurement of vitamin D status can be determined by measuring the amount of 25(OH)D in the blood.
 Anywhere between 40-75% of the world’s population is vitamin D deficient.
 Our panel of 48 International Scientists recommends a vitamin D level of 40-60 ng/ml.
 Are you within that recommended range?